-The Sekonic L-158 is a hand held meter that measures reflected light from a scene.
+This handheld meter measures reflected light from a scene.
 It’s an analogue device that uses a needle in a circular dial to indicate the exposure level based on the values set on the dials.

-There are very few buttons and options for the user to change, making it easy to use, but it does require some explanation before you can get accurate results with it.
+There are very few buttons, making it easy to use, but does require some explanation before you can get accurate results with it.

-The camera manufacturers have spent decades refining in camera light meters by using computer chips and algorithms, so if you want an accurate reading there is no substitute for getting your light reading from your camera.
+Camera manufacturers have spent decades refining in-camera light meters by using computer chips and algorithms, so if you want an accurate reading there is no substitute for getting your light reading from your camera.

 Global Light Meter – Sekonic L-478DR+

-The old model was very popular with professionals who used it for its ruggedness and excellent features (full details here).
-The new model has changed the casing slightly, but kept
+The old model was very popular with professionals who prefered it for its ruggedness and excellent features (full details here).

 Best Light Meter Under $100

-Description: There are many reasons why people take pictures.
-Some like to capture their memories and others want to make money from selling pictures.
+There are many reasons people take pictures.
+Some like to capture their memories and others want to make money by selling their pictures.

-Whatever your needs are for photography, you can never get enough of accessories that will help you take high-quality pictures.
+Whatever your needs, you can never have enough accessories that will help you take high-quality pictures.

-However, if you are still new on how to use these meters, it is wise to opt for a simpler one that will help you come up with great results without having to spend so much time figuring things out.
+However, if you are still new to meters, it’s wise to opt for a simpler one that will help you achieve great results without having to spend too much time figuring things out.

-The Sekonic L-308S Light Meter is the best light meter under 100 dollars because of the following reasons:
+The Sekonic L-308S Light Meter is the best light meter under $100 because of the following:

 This light meter measures the intensity of the light using reflected readings that are convenient and easy to understand.

-You will enjoy using this device because it doesn’t require batteries thus saving on your bills every month.
+It doesn’t require batteries, saving on your bills every month.
 Its size makes it portable so you can carry it around easily without feeling burdened.
-It has a simple yet attractive design that makes it desirable by a lot of people who have already used it.
+It has a simple, yet attractive design that makes it desirable.

 Best Light Meter App

 Luxi is a free light meter app, which works exactly like an old-fashioned light meter.
-You hold your phone up to the scene you want to photograph and Luxi will tell you how bright it is. luxi can also be used as a light field meter.
+You hold your phone up to the scene you want to capture and Luxi will tell you how bright it is.
+Luxi can also be used as a light field meter.